Skip to content

 Description of California consumers’ rights under the CCPA and description of methods by which they can exercise their rights:

-You also need to describe the rights Californian consumers can exercise under the CCPA.
+Your privacy policy must describe the rights Californian consumers can exercise under the CCPA.
 These rights include:

 • The right to notice